What is BOTOX® Cosmetic?

 What kind of facial lines does it remove?

-vertical lines between the eye brows, and crow's feet are most dramatically
+forehead, vertical lines between the eye brows, and crow's feet are

-expression, the moment the person does smile or frown, the lines reappear.
+the person does smile or frown, the lines reappear.
+BOTOX®

 facial expression, and often even at rest.

-cause of the prominent furrowing or expression lines.
-Typically several
+are the cause of the prominent furrowing or expression lines.

 How long do the results of BOTOX® Cosmetic last?